Sisters Adorers of the Royal Heart of Jesus Christ Sovereign Priest

 The Sisters Adorers of the Royal Heart of Jesus Christ Sovereign Priest (Adoratrices Cordis Regalis Jesu Christi Summi Sacerdotis) are a Catholic society of apostolic life of pontifical right.
 The sisters are associated with the Institute of Christ the King Sovereign Priest.

+In 2026, The Pillar released a report announcing a Vatican investigation is underway after former novices alleged spiritually abusive behavior within the community.